-All of the items listed, whether supported by NEH funds or cost sharing contributions, must be reasonable, necessary to accomplish project objectives, allowable in terms of 2 CFR 200 Subpart E - Cost Principles, auditable, and incurred during the period of performance.
-See the property and procurement standards set forth in 2 CFR 200 Subpart D. See section D6.
-Funding Restrictions for a list of unallowable costs.
-All costs are subject to audit, record retention and other requirements set forth in 2 CFR 200 Subpart F.
+All of the items listed, must be reasonable, necessary to accomplish project objectives, allowable in terms of 2 CFR 200 Subpart E - Cost Principles, auditable, and incurred during the period of performance.
+All costs are subject to audit, record retention, and other requirements set forth in 2 CFR 200 Subpart F.